iamdonovan/iamdonovan.github.io/docs/teaching/egm722/practicals/debugging.rst

 You should see a red dot appear:

 .. image:: ../../../img/egm722/debug/breakpoint.png
-    :width: 600
+    :width: 720
     :align: center
     :alt: a breakpoint added to the script at line 16.

-This is a **breakpoint** - a spot for the interpreter to pause while we inspect what's going on in the script.
-Run the script again, but this time press the green **debugging** button (it looks like a small bug).
+|br| This is a **breakpoint** - a spot for the interpreter to pause while we inspect what's going on in the script.
+Run
+the script again, but this time press the green **debugging** button (it looks like a small bug).

 This time, instead of the **Run** panel, you should see that PyCharm has opened the **Debug Panel**.
 After entering your guess in the console, you should see the **Debugger** showing in the lower half of the window:

 .. image:: ../../../img/egm722/debug/debugger.png
-    :width: 600
+    :width: 720
     :align: center
     :alt: the debugger panel at the bottom of the pycharm window

-At the moment, the script has stopped running - it's waiting for us to tell it to do something.
-Have a look at this part of the **Debugging Panel**:
+|br| At the moment, the script has stopped running - it's waiting for us to tell it to do something.
+Have a look at this
+part of the **Debugging Panel**:

 .. image:: ../../../img/egm722/debug/debug_buttons.png